Running a business is a full-time job and often requires a business owner to fulfil multiple roles, including managing small business finance.

-There will be certain items, such as budgets, which you’ll be checking on weekly, but it’s important to have long-term financial goals and above all, a strategic plan for what your goals are and how you plan to achieve them.
+There will be certain items, such as budgets, which you’ll be checking on regularly, but it’s important to have long-term financial goals and above all, a strategic plan for what your goals are and how you plan to achieve them.

 You may set your financial plan at the beginning of the financial year but then find a sudden surge of growth after six months, in which case you would need to review and update your projections, budgets etc. Having a business plan, even if it’s flexible and fluid, will help keep your business on track and your end-of-financial-year consolidation much easier.